 TOM MURRAY BIOGRAPHY

-TOM MURRAY is an award-winning, full-time writer based in the Scottish Borders.
+TOM MURRAY is an award-winning, full-time writer based in Dumfries and Galloway.
 He is principally a playwright, but has also had stories and poems widely published in the UK, Canada and the USA.

 His plays have been performed and read at various venues in the UK, including the Traverse in Edinburgh and the Arches in Glasgow.
 His play, Sins of the Father, was a winner of the Rowan Tree Playwriting Competition and subsequently toured.

 His profile on Playwrights’ Studio, Scotland webpage: http://www.playwrightsstudio.co.uk/playwrights/tom-murray.aspx

 He worked with Firebrand Theatre Company on the play What Lies Beneath.
 Further information: https://www.firebrandtheatre.co.uk/tom-murray

 He is widely-experienced as a writing mentor in running workshops and reading and discussing his own work.

 For further information see http://www.scottishbooktrust.com/profile-author/2768 or you can contact him at email@example.com to discuss.